CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 To do this:
 - Connect all CLK, MISO, and MOSI pins together
 - Connect the GND and 3V3 from one meter to the MCU
 - Connect the CS pin of one energy meter to an open GPIO on your MCU, and the CS pin on the second energy meter to another open GPIO on your MCU.
-These pins have to be set in the software.
+These pins must be set in the software.
 See the [examples folder](/Software/examples) for the example with more than one energy meter.
 - If you would like to monitor voltage from two sources, you will need two AC transformers.
 If only one voltage, you can split the output of 1 AC transformer using a 2.5mm DC jack Y-cable.

 ## Installing the Energy Meter